 We expect you agree that it is much more difficult for a student to grapple with complex ideas in Abstract Algebra if they do not have an understanding of basic algebra.
 To that end, lower level competencies often inform our ability to perform higher level tasks.
-While we do not argue that data scientists must be computer science majors, we do contend that competency in working with data is vital to doing data science.
-Building on Wickham's {\bf tidyverse} \citep{wickham2019}, \citet{erickson2019} describe data moves (equivalent to the {\bf tidyverse} functions) and describe how they can and should be used in the function.
+While we do not argue that all data scientists must be computer science majors, we do contend that competency in working with data through coding/programming is vital to doing data science.
+Building on Wickham's {\bf tidyverse} \citep{wickham2019} package in \textbf{R}, \citet{erickson2019} describe data moves (equivalent to the data verbs in the {\bf tidyverse}, such as \texttt{mutate()}, \texttt{filter()}, \texttt{select()}, etc., which add columns, filter rows, and select columns of a data frame, respectively) and describe how they can and should be used in the function.
 In their appeal to educators, they advocate to ``include data moves explicitly as a part of data analysis."
 We advocate slightly more strongly: include data moves explicitly as a part of {\bf every} data analysis.